AdamAntinoo/neocom-infinity/NeoCom-Infinity-Backend/CHANGEMANAGEMENT.md

 * Use HATEOAS to reduce the processing time and make the responses more usable.
 If the consumer needs to access more data it can follow the link to the service.
 If not used the link is not activated and many HTTP access can be saved.
+* New endpoint configuration.
+The endpoints are grouped into two sets as shown on the API documentation.
+* Complete code reorganization following the latest best practices.